michaelmayer-hpe/Labs/Redfish/README.md

 This python script contains several examples.
 We will explain how to run the first one and, if you have time, you will be able to run others.

-A version of this script is present in your environment, but, later you can download the latest version of this file from: https://github.com/HewlettPackard/python-proliant-sdk
+A version of this script is present in your environment, but later you can download the latest version of this file from: https://github.com/HewlettPackard/python-proliant-sdk

 Once your Gen9 server is up and running, ssh/PuTTY to it as root (password) and cd /usr/kits.
-Using nano or the vi editor, edit the script:
+Using `nano` or the `vi` editor, edit the script:

 `Host#` **`cd /usr/kits`**